 Spring Break FAQ

 Every student plays an important part in the success of a Spring Break Service Trip.
 Before the trips, there will be large and small group meetings and activities, as well as fundraising.
 There will be a Meet & Greet just after participant selection in order for groups to become acquainted.
-Second semester, there will be an Issue Night that will bring together all groups to learn more about this year's social issues.
+Second semester, there will be an Education Night that will bring together all groups to learn more about this year's social issues.
 There will also be a Send Off celebration for all the trips right before Spring Break.
 In addition, trip leaders will organize a few small group meetings, bonding activities, and local volunteer opportunities.
 Trip leaders and participants are encouraged to lower their trip costs through group fundraising, which has the potential to make each student’s trip more affordable.
 The amount of money fundraised depends on the effort that each group puts in.
 More information about all of these events will be available at the Meet & Greet.

 During the trips, every student will be expected to work hard, be open to new ideas, contribute to the group, and have a positive attitude.
 Part of a Service Trip is learning how to live simply and be aware of your personal impact on the community.
 Reflection about what you do and learn is an important part of the trips, which will require thoughtful and respectful participation.
 At the lodging sites, all students will help cook and clean up.
 Willingness to build a cohesive group and to be present and engaged will help develop friendships that you will have throughout your time at Whitman, and make your SBST experience that much more memorable!

-No experience required!
+Absolutely, no experience is required!
 Service Trip programs are designed for anyone interested in getting to know communities outside the "Whitman bubble" while meeting new friends and fellow students.
 Our trips will include both participants with a lot of community service experience and folks who are brand new to it.